7,100,000 pageviews

-At nine-thirty in the morning of Friday February 20, 2015, Anamarie Hochman visited the Harrison Police Department where she reported that she and her husband had just had an argument over an $80 cellphone bill.
+At nine-thirty in the morning of Friday February 20, 2015, Anamarie Hochman visited the Harrison Police Department where she reported that she and her husband just had an argument over an $80 cellphone bill.
 Because he hadn't threatened her and didn't became violent, she asked the department not to act on this information.
 She said she was merely "documenting" the incident.

-Later on the day Anamarie went to the police department, she, her oldest daughter and a friend left Harrison by car on an overnight excursion to an area casino.
+Later on the day Anamarie went to the police department she, her oldest daughter and a friend left Harrison by car on an overnight excursion to an area casino.
 That left two of her daughters--17-year-old Alissa, a Harrison High School senior and Deanna, a 13-year-old student at the Windward School in White Plains--at home with their father.

-The next day, Saturday February 21, at three-fifty in the afternoon, Alissa's boyfriend, at Anamarie's request went to the Hochman house to check on the girls.
+The next day, Saturday February 21, at three-fifty in the afternoon Alissa's boyfriend at Anamarie's request went to the Hochman house to check on the girls.
 In the garage he found Mr. Hochman lying dead on the floor with a pistol in his hand.

 The stunned boyfriend called Mrs. Hochman who was driving home from the casino.
 He then dialed 911.
 Anamarie's friend, a passenger in her car, called 911 as well.